steaphenai/MLDQM_Evaluation_Test/README.md

 # ML4DQM Evaluation Test

 ## Overview
-This repository contains my solution for the GSoC 2025 ML4DQM evaluation test.
+This repository contains my solution for the ML4DQM evaluation test.
 The task was to classify synthetic CMS HCAL datasets using a Vision Transformer (ViT)-like architecture.

 ## Files